RazvanRanca/caffe/RUN.md

          42 mislab_truepos still have neg label in val.txt
          * rm unsuits marines mutjoints AND merging zone,scrape removes only 23/65 mislab truepos suggests manual relabelling on horizon this break

-3. train merged scrape/zone
-   -> find proportion of ¬zone&scrape in test mismatched -> 3 classes to help learning,but combine class at runtime?
-   -> also, train zone only

-4. train merged low/high soil risk
-   -> find proportion of low risk in test mismatched -> cp train.txt for soil, flip ones flagged with low risk 1, train
+3. improve scrape
+   -> train merged scrape/zone on new reduced filtered Bluebox -> train scrape on new reduced filtered Bluebox